 If parents refuse to allow the student or Australian Apprentice to live at home, this does not constitute 'extreme family breakdown' unless there is evidence of extreme and enduring family conflict.
-This applies particularly if the young person has provoked the response from parents by unwillingness to meet reasonable expectations.

 41.1.2 Situations where parents have separated

 Where a young person's parents are separated and an assessment has found it is unreasonable for the young person to live at the home of the parent they have normally lived with, an assessment should be made if it is reasonable for the young person to live with their other parent.
 In exceptional circumstances, it may be unreasonable for the young person to live with the other parent.
 Such exceptional circumstances may include situations where: